 While there is no consensus on a specific time, many electricians recommend getting a home’s electrical system checked periodically and rewired at least every 25-30 years.

 Because older homes especially were never designed for the sheer amount of power that our modern lifestyles take up!
 Many older homes also haven’t been updated to meet more recent safety regulations.

-If you’re unsure of the last time your home underwent any rewiring, a qualified electrician can provide you with some insight.
+If you’re unsure of the last time your home underwent any rewiring, a qualified local electrician can provide you with some insight.

 Contact the team at Briggs Electrical: we’d be happy to give your home a check-up and discuss what can be done to keep you and your family safe going forward.

 Who in the 1950s could have anticipated the sheer power and volume we’d be using every day?
 From Ducted heating and cooling to Wi-Fi, we rely on electricity more now than ever.